sscalpone/HBI-Design/README.md

 1) Reorganize it to match the desired forms & actual information that we want to capture.
 2) Create english names for the fields.
 3. Create spanish translations for the display.

+History

+Girasoles.pdf was the beginning.
+From there, we created the schema.

+Then Ben talked to the Dr. and the requirements changed.

+Then the HBI_MOcksupV2,